-4 Pearl Automotive filed its Motion for Summary Judgment, or in the Alternative, Motion to Dismiss on June 27, 2006.
+4 Hall's Towing filed its Joinder in the Motion for Summary Judgment, or in the Alternative, Motion to Dismiss filed by Pear Automot e on June 27, 2006.
 Although the motion was not heard until nine months later on March 27, 2007, Whitley never filed any response or opposition.